The Twins Almanac for August

 Nail-File Incident

-The man comes down on mischievous knuckleballer Joe Niekro for practicing good personal hygiene on the mound.
+The man comes down on mischievous knuckleballer Joe Niekro for practicing good personal hygiene on the mound on this date in 1987.

 August 3, 2004